vapor/docs/3.0/docs/vapor/middleware.md

 services.register(middlewares)
 ```

-It is common to run several middlewares in a single project.
+You will often run several middlewares in a single project.
 These middlewares are stacked up, and then registered together.
-The order in which middleware are listed can sometimes matter (see CORSMiddleware below).
+The order in which middleware are listed can sometimes matter (see `CORSMiddleware` below).

 ## FileMiddleware

-FileMiddleware enables the serving assets from the Public folder of your project to clients.
+`FileMiddleware` enables the serving of assets from the Public folder of your project to the client.
 You might include static files like stylesheets or bitmap images here.

 ```swift
 var middlewares = MiddlewareConfig()